Everything Jessica Simpson's Third Child Has to Look Forward To

 Fashion Empire: Over the years, Simpson has become a fashion mogul, creating an empire with her Jessica Simpson Collection.
 Launched in 2006, the brand now includes her shoe collection as well as jewelry and clothes.
 According to Forbes, Simpson's brand makes about $1 billion a year at retail.

-So, if Simpson's baby girl has an interest in fashion, she'll know who to go to for career advice!
+So, if Birdie has an interest in fashion, she'll know who to go to for career advice!

 Frazer Harrison/Getty Images